 ...He's the President of the United States!"

 The plot is moving at a predictable pace toward a foregone conclusion.
 Suddenly, something shocking happens, disrupting the action and going off somewhere totally unexpected.
-With the sound of a record needle pulled violently across an album, the background music, along with everything else, comes to a screeching halt.
+With the sound of a phonograph needle being pulled violently across a vinyl disc record, the background music, along with everything else, comes to a screeching halt.

 The question occurs: does the current generation know what that sound is supposed to be?